Do we really ought to work with unappreciative customers?

 There is a multi-million dollar training industry built around the assumption that we all have to work with difficult people.
 But here are two big reasons why no one should work with difficult customers.

-- Difficult customers have no idea why they should work with you instead of a competitor.
 Do you have customers that charge their customers a lot, but expect you to do more work for less or customers that are constantly complaining about your prices?
 This should tell you that your customer understands why customers choose them – but they know that you don’t understand what value you provide – and so they take advantage.
 Chances are that your best customers KNOW why they choose to work with you, but you don’t.
 If you like these people and want to keep working with them, be clear about what sets you apart and the value you offer and charge accordingly.
 If they are disrespectful and mean, get rid of them.
 It’s bad enough that you’re losing money; you shouldn’t have to be abused in the process.

 You can see how you’re literally hemorrhaging profits in each of these situations.
 If your customer requires specific processes and systems to meet their customers’ requirements and that would require that you either work 24/7, hire more people, or force the people that you have to jump through hoops at a moment’s notice – this is costing you money!
-It may not show up as a line item, but when you have people leaving their desks in search of specific papers, or creating reports that weren’t expected, or sitting in meetings resolving problems you didn’t anticipate, these are all unnecessary and hidden costs that are eroding your margins and driving your employees insane.
+It may not show up as a line item, but when you have people leaving their desks in search of specific data, or creating reports that weren’t expected, or sitting in meetings resolving problems you didn’t anticipate, these are all unnecessary and hidden costs that are eroding your margins and driving your employees insane.

 In the second case, you’re dealing with a situation of corporate low self-esteem.
 You may have been so eager to put their name on your customer list, that you allowed your true value and profits to erode.
 You may be living in fear that you will lose them.
-But if you realize that this mean, the unappreciative customer is literally taking up space that a wonderful, appreciative, loyal and profitable customer could be taking – you may see things differently.
+But if you realize what this means, the unappreciative customer is literally taking up space that a wonderful, appreciative, loyal and profitable customer could be taking – you may see things differently.

 About the Author: Ivana Taylor is CEO of Third Force, a strategic firm that helps small businesses get and keep their ideal customer.
 She’s the co-author of the book “Excel for Marketing Managers” and proprietor of DIYMarketers, a site for in-house marketers.
 Her blog is Strategy Stew.
 You can reach her directly at Ivana@thirdforce.net.